 Dr. Sidney Yee, CEO of A*STAR's Diagnostics Development Hub, said, "Due to the SARS outbreak in 2003, researchers in Singapore have gained important insights into that virus, which shares some similarities with SARS-Cov-2.
 A*STAR supported the clinical tests in this collaboration with Duke-NUS by sharing data drawn from our research experience in SARS.
 We are happy to have contributed to the validation of this innovative test, which will be instrumental in our fight against the global pandemic."

 Mr David Martz, Vice President of New Product Management, Life Sciences Group, at GenScript, said: "We are very pleased that Prof Wang's work has come to fruition.
-This is great news for scientists researching and vaccine efficacy as they will now have access to this innovative research tool to accurately determine the level of neutralizing antibodies in a population.
+This is great news for scientists researching herd immunity and vaccine efficacy as they will now have access to this innovative research tool to accurately determine the level of neutralizing antibodies in a population.
 We believe the test will shed new light on the current plaguing mysteries of COVID-19."

 The sVNT kit is commercialized by GenScript and offered worldwide under the brand cPass for research use only.
 GenScript has also filed for Emergency Use Authorisation with the US Food and Drug Administration and this filing is currently under review.